CEXTBurmawala/notes/programing_app/sso.md

 ### metadata file to send to customer
 A metadata file is to be created with the customer's isight url added to it.
 This file is then sent to the customer for their IT department to work with.

+### [^5.4.x App] Note
+The sso configuration is already implemented in the app.
+Only the environment variables need to be set.

 ### [5.x App] SERVER_ENVARS in Jenkins

 In `config/form-layouts/user-details-form.js`, add the following to the elements array: